l7mp/stunner/docs/WHY.md

   Kubernetes nodes, which is a cumbersome, lengthy, and most importantly, costly process.
-In addition, it becomes very difficult to provision the resource requests and limits of each media server node: a `t2.small` (1 vCPU/2 GB mem) may be too small for a large video-conferencing room, while a `t2.xlarge` (8 vCPU/32 GB mem) is too costly for running, say, only a single 2-party call.
+In addition, it becomes very difficult to provision the resource requests and limits of each media server node: a `t2.small` (1 vCPU/2 GB mem) may be too small for a large video-conferencing room, while a `t2.xlarge` (8 vCPU/32 GB mem) is too costly for running, say, a 2-party call.
 Worse yet, the decision has to be made at installation time.

 - **It is a security nightmare.** Given today's operational reality, exposing a fleet of media servers to the Internet over a public IP address, and opening up all UDP ports for potentially